 However one of the main attractions of Skyros, as well as its remoteness and sense of community, are its classes which run throughout the week.
-If you’ve ever wanted to write a book or do a stand-up routine, sing in public or try windsurfing, there is a course for you.
+If you’ve ever wanted to write a book or do a stand-up comedy routine, sing in public or try windsurfing, there is a course for you.
 You can wait until you get there to decide what appeals and there’s absolutely no pressure to have any knowledge or talent at your chosen courses at all.

-Of the courses on offer I chose open-water swimming in the morning, and improvisation comedy in the afternoon, while others opted for stained glass, singing, mindfulness and wind-surfing.
+Of the courses on offer I chose open-water swimming in the morning, and improvisation comedy in the afternoon, while others opted for stained glass-making, singing, mindfulness and wind-surfing.
 While swimming in the spectacular bay each morning was a wonderful start to the day, I particularly enjoyed the improv classes and haven’t laughed so much for ages: taught by David Bourne of Sprout Comedy, it was almost like two hours of parlour games: telling a story with everyone in the group taking turns to say just one word, or having entire conversations without the letter ‘s’.
 It was something I’d never tried before and I loved it, and even overcame my fears to take to the stage in the last night cabaret (the same stage where several years before Jimmy Carr decided to give up his day job to fulfill his dreams of becoming a comedian).

 I had been told that it was the perfect holiday to go on if you were travelling alone and that was certainly true: more than half the other guests were on their own, (some single, some with partners back home) but thanks to the long communal tables at mealtimes and the many courses and activities on offer, you instantly got to know everyone very well.